poof-backup/poof/README.md

 | **poof** \[**--help**]

-DESCRIPTION
+Description
 ===========

 Backup of local file system directories to cloud storage or other storage, in a secure manner, and preserving the original files' attributes for later recovery.
-The poof! tool offers additional security options:
+The poof\! tool offers additional security options:

 - Secure delete the local file system files upon successful process completion
 - Encrypt the remote copies
 - Eliminates all traces of itself in the local file system

-poof! leverages tried-and-true tools to perform its tasks:
+poof\! leverages tried-and-true tools to perform its tasks:

 - [`rclone`](https://rclone.org/) - A command line program for managing files in cloud storage.